Joshfairhead/Obsidian/Omnicient/Monad Seeds/Tiny Habbits.md

 You change best by feeling good

 The right information will not change attitudes, which will not drive behaviour.
-This is the informatio-action fallacy
+This is the information-action [[Fallacy]]

+Three causes:
+3: Change of micro habbits
+6: Change of environment
+9: Epiphany

+> Take a behaviour you want, make it tiny, find where it fits naturally in your life, and nurture its growth.